appscode/blog/content/post/monitor-redis-with-grafana-dashboard-in-aws/index.md

 ![Import Dashboard](import-dashboard.png)

-Upload the json file or copy-paste the json codes to the panel json and hit the load button:
+Upload the json file or copy and paste the desired Redis dashboard json file from [HERE](https://github.com/appscode/grafana-dashboards/tree/master/redis) and paste it to the panel json and hit the load button:

 ![Upload Json](upload-json.png)